 Individuals with dementia are going to deteriorate over time, so will require more and more support as they approach the end of their lives.
 Therefore, it is important that their support plans are regularly reviewed and extra support is added when necessary.

-Individuals with learning disabilities may have the potential to develop skills over time that will help them to become more independent, so it is important to provide learning opportunities.
+Individuals with learning disabilities may have the potential to develop skills over time that will help them to become more independent, so it is important to provide learning opportunities for them.

 When working with individuals with mental health conditions, dementia and/ or learning disabilities, your attitude can have both positive and negative impacts.
 In the boxes below identify one example of a negative attitude and the impacts it may have.
 Then give an example of how to positively change and the impacts it could have on the individual.

-Negative attitude: Assuming that an individual with a learning disability is unable to have any independence and performing all their cooking and cleaning for them.
+Negative attitude: Assuming that an individual with a learning disability is unable to have any independence and doing everything for them (e.g. cooking, cleaning etc.)

 Impacts: The individual will not gain any independent living skills and may lose any independence that they already had.
 It may also make them feel devalued and affect their self-confidence and self-esteem.